bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So that was my main goal.
 Actually, my main goal was going beyond lightning.
 This works for any layer two solution.
-So vaults also work, channel backups also work, ephemeral data backup, like any kind of two-step protocol works for WhatsApp.
+So BOLTs also work, channel backups also work, ephemeral data backup, like any kind of two-step protocol works for watchtowers.
 So, it was a cool research project and a cool way of like getting also involved with with lightning, I guess.

 ## From Python Proof-of-Concept to Rust Implementation